Lorence G. Collins: Scope of scientific research

 Exceptional myrmekite development from Alastaro, Finland.
 More than 60 % of the primary K-feldspar crystals have been replaced by Ca-metasomatism.

-Since his thesis in New York state, Collins had done a tremendous amount of petrological studies in very different geological settings.
+Since his thesis in New York state, Collins had done a petrological studies in very different geological settings.
 Having taken roots in California, he naturally centered a lot of his research around the American Southwest, but he also carried out more work on the Northeastern States.
 Outside the United States he worked in Canada (Alberta, British Columbia and Ontario), in Europe (Finland, Greece, Ireland, Norway and Scotland), in Azerbaijan, in Iran and in Australia.

 The rock types Collins worked on were mainly granitoids, gneisses, augen gneisses, mylonites and metasedimentary rocks.

 On his website Collins had authored and co-authored more than 50 scientific articles.
 On this website he summarized his research on the origin of myrmekite and metasomatic granite.
 In one of his later updates (2018) Collins added to the three known modes of myrmekite origin a newly discovered fourth mode: